antvis/G6/packages/site/docs/apis/layout/ForceLayoutOptions.en.md

 **Default**: `1000`

-**Required**: false

-**Description**: The maximum number of iterations.
+The maximum number of iterations.
 If the number of iterations exceeds this value but the average movement distance is still less than minMovement, the iterations will be forced to stop

 ## damping